-This pina bausch biography explores the life and groundbreaking career of Philippine “Pina” Bausch, a German dancer and choreographer who completely changed the world of modern dance.
+This Pina Bausch Biography explores the life and groundbreaking career of Philippine “Pina” Bausch, a German dancer and choreographer who completely changed the world of modern dance.
 She is known for creating a powerful, expressive style called Tanztheater (Dance Theater), which blends movement, emotion, and everyday life in a new way.

 | Full Name | Philippine Bausch |